 The Kinect port has been replaced with an integrated infrared blaster on the Xbox One S, allowing users to configure their Xbox One S to control devices such as their TV and A/V receiver.
 After several postponements, the Xbox One and One S both added support for Microsoft’s digital assistant, Cortana.

 The assistant — first introduced on desktop machines with

 Winner: Xbox One

-The folks at Microsoft continue to further distance themselves from the Kinect, and as such, the latest Xbox controller comes with a jack that allows you to communicate with your digital assistant via a headset.
+The folks at Microsoft have tried to bury all memory of the Kinect, and as such, the latest Xbox controller comes with a jack that allows you to communicate with your digital assistant via a headset.
 From a tactile, gaming perspective, the controller still very much feels like the controller we’ve all grown accustomed to, albeit with a new textured grip and an assortment of covers.
 The controller also comes equipped with Bluetooth, which extends its range and makes wireless gaming with Xbox Anywhere titles far easier.